laurelherting/lmh-headspace/NPM/npm-commands.md

 stage changes
 git hard reset

+**JUST Remember:
-**JUST Remember:`npm install --save` is for dependencies, and `npm install --save-dev` is for dev dependencies.
-Almost all yolur packages will be `npm install --save
+`npm install --save` is for dependencies
+`npm install --save-dev` is for dev dependencies

+Almost all yolur packages will be `npm install --save`